Do you think you have fast reactions? Have you ever measured your reaction time? There’s an easy way to test reaction times using just a ruler.

 The person with the fastest reaction time is the one who catches the ruler at the lowest measurement, as the sooner the ruler is caught the less time it has had to fall.

 Our eyes see that the ruler has been dropped and send a signal to the brain, which sends a signal to the muscles in the arm and hand to tell them to catch the ruler.
 Our body is very clever and these signals travel very, very quickly.

 Your reaction time depends on the time taken for the signals to travel between your eye, brain and hand.

-Can you design a table to record your results?
+Design a table to record the results.